WoutDLN/lexicon-scholarly-editing/_pages/about.md

 ---
 layout: default
 title: About
-description: "About the Lexicon of Scholarly Editing"
+description: About the Lexicon of Scholarly Editing
 ---
 # About